 It depends on what you call a solar company.
-If you mean a company that manufactures solar, there are very few outside of Asia.
-Some U.S. companies that had spectacular technologies have somewhat protected themselves by moving the production of their product to Asia.
+If you mean a company that manufactures solar, there are very few outside Asia.
+Some U.S. companies with spectacular technologies have somewhat protected themselves by moving the production of their product to Asia.

 There’s big solar, and there’s small solar.
 We are small solar in a specialized, low-volume niche.

 China still very heavily subsidizes its solar industry.
 They subsidize their industry and exports.
 The U.S. subsidizes installation.
 In essence, the Chinese companies get subsidized twice; once by China for manufacturing and once by the U.S. for installation.

 What are your thoughts on the incredible growth of solar?

 I am thrilled to see the large and growing installation base of solar.
 It couldn’t have happened any other way.
 We couldn’t have gotten to this stage, but the Chinese decided they would take over and do this.